w3c/specberus/README.md

 ### `validate(options)`

+This method returns a Promise that resolves with errors, warnings, and informative messages resulting from relevant checks.

-This method takes an object with the following fields:
+`options` is an object accepting the following fields:

 - `url`: URL of the content to check.
 One of `url`, `source`, `file`, or `document` must be specified and if several are they will be used in this order.
 - `source`: A `String` with the content to check.
 - `file`: A file system path to the content to check.
-- `document`: A DOM `Document` object to be checked.
 - `profile`: A profile object which defines the validation.
 Required.
 See below.
 - `events`: An event sink which supports the same interface as the Node.js `EventEmitter`.
 Required.
 See below for the events that get generated.

 ### `extractMetadata(options)`

-This method eventually extends `this` with metadata inferred from the document.
+This method returns a Promise that resolves with with metadata inferred from the document.
-Once the [event `end-all`](#validation-events) is emitted, the metadata should be available in a new property called `meta`.

-The `options` accepted are equal to those in `validate()`, except that a `profile` is not necessary and will be ignored (finding out the profile is one of the goals of this method).
+The `options` accepted are equal to those in `validate()`, with the following differences:

+- Optional `additionalMetadata` property, which performs additional checks (e.g. errata URL)
+- No `profile` or `validation` properties (this method can be used to _determine_ profile)

-`this.meta` will be an `Object` and may include up to 20 properties described below:
+The resolved object may include up to 20 properties described below:

 - `profile`
 - `title`: The (possible) title of the document